Sankardev: GunamalaTransliteration

-His translation of the Bhagavata is actually a transcreation, because he translates not just the words but the idiom and the physiognomy too.
-He has adapted the original text to the local land and people and most importantly for the purpose of bhakti.
+His translation of the Bhagavata is a transcreation, because he translates not just the words but the idiom and the physiognomy too.
+He has adapted the original text to the local land and people and importantly for the purpose of bhakti.
 Portions of the original were left out or elaborated where appropriate.
 For example, he suppressed the portions that revile the lowers caste of sudra and kaivartas, and extols them elsewhere.